By Paul A. Roales

 September 18, 2009

 One of my hobbies is military history and I find many interesting military artifact at flea markets, estate sales, or in person.
 Once I acquire an item I enjoy researching it and the history of the original owner.
-If I find them of sufficient interest I add them to my collection.
-If not, they are resold on eBay along with the research I have done.
+If I find them of sufficient interest I write them up on this page.
+I also attempt to return much of the material to the original family.

 A word on my background: I am a retired Petroleum Geologist living in Tulsa, OK.
 I was in the US Army from 1963 to 1966 with most of that time spent as an Instructor of Meteorology at Ft.
 Monmouth NJ.
 That period was during the start of the US involvement in the Viet Nam conflict and I knew several men who later served there.